se-edu/se-book/oop/classes/classLevelMembers/text.md

 <div id="body">

-While all objects of a class has the same attributes, each object has its own copy of the attribute value.
+While all objects of a class have the same attributes, each object has its own copy of the attribute value.

 <box>

-{{ icon_example }} All `Person` objects have the `Name` attribute but the value of that attribute varies between `Person` objects.
+{{ icon_example }} All `Person` objects have the `name` attribute but the value of that attribute varies between `Person` objects.

 </box>